jcbendernh/copilot-chat-history-databricks/README.md

 When finished, your external location should look like the screenshot below. <BR>&nbsp;<BR>
 ![External Location](img/external_location.png)

 3. Using Databricks Git Integration with Git folders, you can import these notebooks into your Databricks workspace.
-To do so, clone this repository to your GitHub environment and add your cloned repository to your Databricks environment via Git folders.
+To do so, clone this repository to your GitHub environment and add your cloned repository via Git folders.
 For more on this procedure, see [Azure Databricks Git folders](https://learn.microsoft.com/en-us/azure/databricks/repos/).

 4. To populate your silver tables, execute the [CDM to Unity Catalog Auto Loader Ingestion](/src/Autoloader/CDM%20to%20Unity%20Catalog%20Auto%20Loader%20Ingestion.ipynb). <BR>
 NOTE: Remember to change the notebook parameters to match the settings within your Databricks environment.